TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 In List Set / Insert Item
 -------------------------

-This action block either changes the value of an item at a specified location to the socketed value or inserts a new item with the socketed value at the specified location in a chosen **List**.
+This action block either changes the value of an item at a specified location to the input value or inserts a new item with the input value at the specified location in a chosen **List**.

 The first parameter is a drop-down list with the operation choices: